pythonai250824/17.09.2025/home_work.md

 ### Task

 * Implement an endpoint **GET /logistic/predict?x=VALUE**
-* When a user sends a request with `x`, return the predicted probability using the trained logistic regression model.
+* When a user sends a request with `x`, return the predicted probability using the trained logistic regression model

 ### Function Example